-The Internet of Things (IoT) is rising as the number of connected devices is set to increase from 700 million to 3.2 billion by 2023.
+The Internet of Things (IoT) is rising as the number of connected devices is set to increase from 9.7 billion in 2020 to 29 billion by 2030.
 While there are a number of factors contributing to this rise, one of the most important will be the development of 5G networks.

 The upcoming launch of the fifth generation of cellular mobile communications or 5G is great news for the IoT market.
 This is primarily due to the fact that 5G networks will go a long way towards improving the performance and reliability of these connected devices.
 Here's why.